Sony Mobile wasn't the smartphone manufacturer to push boundaries. The company had been a stickler when it comes to design in recent years.

 - 158 x 73 x 9.9mm; 193g

-Forget about all the other Sony Xperia devices launched over the last five years – because none of them come remotely close to the XZ3 when it comes to design.
-The Xperia XZ2 made some huge improvements with its curvy Ambient Flow design, but even that device looks dated by comparison.
+Forget about all the other Sony Xperia devices launched pre-2018 – because none of them come remotely close to the XZ3 when it comes to design.
+Sony switched things up again with the tall and narrow Xperia 1 that launched six months after the XZ3, but the Xperia XZ3 is still a lovely-looking device.

-The Xperia XZ3 is absolutely stunning (especially in its Bordeaux Red and Forest Green colour options).
+It's absolutely stunning (especially in its Bordeaux Red and Forest Green colour options).
 Its metal core is sandwiched between a Gorilla Glass 5 front and curved rear – as it was on the XZ2, but the edges are much softer here; curvier, glossier and much more premium.
+The newer Xperia 1 meanwhile, returns to a squarer and flatter build.

 - 6-inch Quad HD+ OLED display